nodejs/node/doc/api/stream.md

 attached to the `'data'` event, or when a `'data'` event handler is removed from the stream.

-Adding a [`'readable'`][] event handler automatically make the stream to stop flowing, and the data to be consumed via [`readable.read()`][stream-read].
+Adding a [`'readable'`][] event handler automatically makes the stream stop flowing, and the data has to be consumed via [`readable.read()`][stream-read].
 If the [`'readable'`][] event handler is removed, then the stream will start flowing again if there is a [`'data'`][] event handler.